mljs/affine-transform/README.md

 ## Coordinates system

-In this project, standard x and y as considered, as in mathematics (y pointing up and x to the right).
-The angles are expressed in degrees and positive angles are in anti-clockwise direction.
+In this project, standard x and y axes are used, as in mathematics (y pointing up and x to the right).
+The angles are expressed in degrees and positive angles are in the anti-clockwise direction.

 ## Example